 19. Vegetable peeler

 So technically, this is one job you could do with a small paring knife, but a peeler is much faster, easier, and makes perfect cuts that don’t waste a lot of food.
-You can use them not only to get the skin off potatoes, but to make slivers of carrots or zucchini to top salads.
+You can use them not only to get the skin off potatoes, but to make slivers of carrots or zucchini to add to salad greens.

-Large and small, plastic and wood.
-Skip glass, which is too hard for your knives and will dull their blades (not to mention they’re breakable and loud to cut on).
-A large bamboo board is great for major prep, a small one nice for slicing citrus for drinks, and you’ll want plastic for any raw meat.
+Large and small, plastic, and the good ole’ wooden cutting board.
+Skip the glass cutting board, which is too hard for your knives and will dull their blades (not to mention they’re breakable and loud to cut on).
+A large bamboo wood cutting board is great for major prep, a small one nice for slicing citrus for drinks, and you’ll want plastic for any raw meat.
 Keep your meat and vegetable cutting boards separate for food safety.

 21. Can opener